 The list of eligible expenses is governed by the Canada Revenue Agency.
-If you are unsure about the eligibility of an expense, please contact Sun Life for clarification.
+If you are unsure about the eligibility of an expense, please contact Desjardins for clarification at 1-888-964-1275.

 You can claim premiums paid to a private health services plan with after-tax dollars (e.g., TELUS Flex plan, your spouse's benefit plan or individual travel health insurance), deductibles and co-insurance.